DiogoRHJMatos/COM525AE1/README.md

 ## Introduction

-This portfolio explores 5 design components using React.
+This portfolio explores 5 modern/minimalist design components, created using Adobe XD and a React application environment.
 Each component is presented with research, evaluation, planning, code and results.

-These components can be interacted with by accessing the following URL;
+These components can be interacted with by accessing the following URL:
 Hosted Site: https://diogorhjmatos.github.io/COM525AE1/

 ---